fbef0102/Sourcemod-Plugins/sm_translator/readme.md

         ```
     * The translation is using Google Translation API
         * May not working if Google is blocked in your Country/Region
+        * If sourcemod does not support your language, you will only see the english, check ```addons/sourcemod/configs/languages.cfg```
 </details>

 * Require | 必要安裝